 But many choose to ignore it, as I did.
 And their life soon becomes a minefield they dare not tread, where every new obstacle is a misfortune, and every new problem becomes the last they believe they can bear.

 And that’s how sadness gets the best of you.

 That’s how the bad parenting, and divorce, and abuse defeat the teen who only wants out of the broken home they cannot escape.

 That’s how the firing, and lost promotion, and lost wife defeat the father who only wants to provide for his family.

 That’s how the infidelity, and misbehaving children, and pressure at work defeat the mother who only wants to provide a better future for the kids who don’t yet appreciate her.

-That’s how ANYBODY finds themselves in pain, in the obvious teen depression of adolescence, or the quiet depression of adulthood; victims of broken homes and broken minds, of this problem or that misfortune.
+That’s how anybody finds themselves in pain, in the obvious teen depression of adolescence, or the quiet depression of adulthood; victims of broken homes and broken minds, of this problem or that misfortune.

-They resist.
-And it hurts.
+They resist what is.
+And it only ever hurts.

 Where before I whined about my fortune and cursed my life, now I saw only the chance to improve myself.
-I no longer hated what had happened, but instead looked forward to what would happen; how I would be better, how I would be stronger, how I would take control of what I could control, and make things right for me regardless.
+I no longer hated what had happened, but instead looked forward to what would happen - how I would be better, how I would be stronger, how I would take control of what I could control, and make things right for me regardless.

 Gone was the negative thinking.
 In its place was hope, and action.